johnmberger/impersonator-bot/readme.md

 # ImpersonatorBot

-This bot trolls reddit and impersonates users on command.
+This bot scans reddit comments and impersonates users on command.

 Impersonations are generated with a python package called Markovify, which uses natural language processing to analyze text patterns.
+The bot will output a sentence that is indiccative of what you talk about and the way you say it.

 Currently this bot only works in /r/test, but I plan on expanding its reach soon!